HuddleCard Help Center

 People

 People are the heart of HuddleCard.
-Each person represents a team member who can sign cards for others and receive cards on their own birthday or special occasions.
+Each person represents a team member who can sign cards for others and receive cards on their own birthday, work anniversary, or special occasions.

 Adding People One by One